andis-spr/fzf-bookmarks/README.md

 `start.sh ~/myfiles/bookmarks.mx.txt` / `start.bat "C:/myfiles/bookmarks.mx.txt"`.

-This parameter allows setting up different aliases, keyboard shortcuts, Windows shortcuts, UI buttons etc. for handling different bookmark files.
-Possibilities are endless!
+Useful for having multiple bookmarks collection files, combined with custom aliases and launchers.

 ### Creating a Windows taskbar shortcut

 To have a convenient launcher icon on your Windows taskbar, create a new `Shortcut` with `Right click -> New -> Shortcut`, set the `Target` field to `cmd.exe /c .\start.bat` and `Start in` field to your `fzf-bookmarks` directory, then drag it on the taskbar.

-Above mentioned command line parameter can also be used here.
-Normally Windows won't let you pin another launcher because of the same path, but you can wrap it in another `.bat` script and make a shortcut of that.
+Wrap `start.bat` in another `.bat.` if you want more than one pinned shortcut icon.

 ## Requirements